 Threats come at us every here and now — redundancy, downsizing, takeovers, new technology and systems etc. If we can think on our feet, be flexible and move fast, each threat can be an opportunity to grow and reinvent yourself.

 - Look for opportunities

-Learn to see opportunities as balls—if they get thrown your way, you have but a split second to catch them.
-On a side note, be prepared for opportunities in advance.
+Learn to see opportunities as balls—if they get thrown your way, you only have split second to catch them.
+Also, be prepared for opportunities in advance.

 - Make learning a lifelong mission

 Part 4: If you have nothing nice to say, keep your lips sealed

 Your words can cause your undoing in the workplace.
 It happens all the time.
 Practice saying only positive things.

 Life and work present many unfair situations.
 However, complaining about them never makes them better.